 None of these things are difficult to do (providing you aren’t a technophobe).However they do require some learning and persistence.
 They require that you make decisions (what to write in a business directory profile) and get on with it – rather than avoiding those decisions.

 The more decisions and actions you take every day the faster your therapy practice will grow.

-When I started out as a therapist I trained with the UK College of Hypnosis and Hypnotherapy (then owned by Donald Robertson) – I only took that training and applied it.
-In-depth.
-Thoroughly.
+When I started out as a therapist I trained with the UK College of Hypnosis and Hypnotherapy (then owned by Donald Robertson) – I only took that one training and applied it.
+In-depth and thoroughly.
 Deepening my knowledge by reading and studying.
 Building skills by applying it all to myself.

 Don’t get sucked into the “I just need one more course to be ready”.
 That’s called avoidance.
 Get on and get cracking!

 Probably my biggest mistake was constantly losing focus on my private practice and considering other projects (8 weeks lost to the concept of launching a yoga magazine!).

 Focus, focus, focus.

 Set goals and focus.
 Apply problem solving constantly.

 If the goals are getting you stressed then loosen them up to broader goals (“I want to have a good practice, making reasonable money, helping people”) – specific goals are better but not if they stress you.